UnderprotectionDev/google-docs-clone/README.md

 # Liveblocks
 LIVEBLOCKS_SECRET_KEY=your_liveblocks_secret_key_here

-# Optional: Base URL for deployment (Needed for some integrations like webhooks)
-# NEXT_PUBLIC_BASE_URL=http://localhost:3000 # Or your production URL
 ```

 **Note:** Ensure you add the necessary webhook endpoints in Clerk and potentially Convex/Liveblocks depending on your specific setup.